fmelion/fmelion/README.md

 <p>6 people| 2 weeks | SCRUM methodology</p>

 Coding an E-Commerce from zero.
 It was my first developer project sharing with other people, using scrum methodoly helped to organize the tasks, backlogs and sprints.
-I took part on the backend and frontend, also about the role I played on the team was organization/manager to coordinate and comunicate front and back, code a mates.
+I took part on the backend and frontend, also about the role I played on the team was organization/manager to coordinate and comunicate front and back, code and mates.